 2. Consistent over or underestimation of relevant quantities in a retrospective analysisA retrospective pattern should not be interpreted as a bias because the true values remain unknown, unlike aare not known (only in simulation are true values known); instead, it should be called a retrospective pattern.
 Likewise, any changes made should be called a retrospective adjustment instead of(as opposed to a correction).

 3. Determine if a stock assessment exhibits a major or minor retrospective pattern using.
 Complete 5-year analytical peels.
 For stocks that do not have thresholds defined through stock-specific simulation analysis (see research recommendations below), a major retrospective pattern would be indicated by rho > 0.2 or < -0.15 for long-lived stocks, > 0.3 or < -0.22 for short- lived stocks, or 2/3 or 3/5 years with peels outside of the confidence intervals following Hurtado-Ferro et al. 2015 (Ssee decision tree chart below).
 Mohn’s rho should not be evaluated in isolation; instead scientists should consider additional diagnostics such as, but not limited to, residual patterning, convergence diagnostics, fits to indices, correlations between estimated parameters, parameter boundary issues, likelihood profiling, and an extended series of retrospective peels (to examine patterns in the context of stock trends or changes in data, model assumptions, fisheries).
-While it is difficult to pinpoint retrospective trends to specificspcific causes, it can be helpful to plot key parameter estimates over the retrospective peels such as catchability and natural mortality, as they can be a major part of serial patterns in results.
-Examine retrospective analysis of several estimates (sSpawning sStock bBiomass, rRecruitment, fFishing mMortality, and abundance-at-age).
+While it is difficult to pinpoint retrospective trends to specific causes, it can be helpful to plot key parameter estimates over the retrospective peels such as catchability and natural mortality, as they can be a major part of serial patterns in results.
+Examine retrospective analysis of several estimates (spawning stock biomass, recruitment, fishing mortality, and abundance-at-age).

 4. In the event a model exhibits a major retrospective pattern, consult the retro action list (see Figure 1below) to evaluate possible causes and modelling resolutions.

-5. When a major retrospective pattern results in overestimates of spawning stock biomassSSB being consistently overestimated (a positive Mohn’s rho) and underestimates of fishing mortalityF is consistently underestimated, adjusting catch advice is recommended (sSee Figure 1 and Legault and Brooks, 2009).
+5. When a major retrospective pattern results in overestimates of SSB being consistently overestimated (a positive Mohn’s rho) and underestimates of fishing mortality (F is consistently underestimated), adjusting catch advice is recommended (Figure 1 and Legault and Brooks, 2009).

-6. Make use of the decision tree (see Figure 1) as guidance for identifying a mechanism for providing advice.
+6. Make use of the decision tree (Figure 1) as guidance for identifying a mechanism for providing advice.

 7. If there is a major retrospective pattern with robust temporal trends in the assessment quantities across the full time series derived from an age-structured assessment but only the scale is uncertain, then the assessment should be evaluated as indicative of trends, but not scale, in fishing mortality, recruitment, and biomass.